Deepak-Joshi-au7/FPRT_CoreCse_test/fprtTest.md

     Effects after removing the source of symlinks. if the source file is deleted,

-            Symlinks:- symlink of that file no longer works or it becomes “dangling link” which points to nonexistent file .
+            Symlinks:- symlink of that file no longer works or it becomes “dangling link” which points to nonexistent file.

             Hardlinks:- the hard link still works and you will be able to access the file until the number of hard links to file isn’t 0(zero).